postMessage Bottleneck Analysis

 Isolating postMessage bottlenecks requires a repeatable diagnostic pipeline that separates serialization latency from actual computational work.
 Leverage Chrome DevTools Worker Debugging to attach breakpoints, inspect internal message queues, and trace asynchronous dispatch chains without relying on speculative logging.

-1. Open the Performance tab and enable Web Workers in the recording settings.
+1. Open the Performance tab and click the gear icon to enable Include worker threads in recording settings.

 2. Trigger the suspected high-throughput scenario and capture a 5–10 second trace.

-3. Filter the Main thread timeline for postMessage and Worker.postMessage events.
+3. Filter the Main thread timeline for postMessage and Structured Clone events.
 Look for long Evaluate Script blocks immediately preceding dispatch.

-4. Switch to the worker thread timeline to identify deserialization spikes (Deserialize phase) versus actual Run Script execution.
+4. Switch to the worker thread timeline to identify deserialization spikes versus actual Run Script execution time.

 • DevTools instrumentation adds ~5–15% overhead due to V8 profiler hooks; disable in production benchmarks.